consolemaverick/zsh2000/README.md

     export ZSH_2000_DEFAULT_USER='YOUR_USER_NAME'

-In order to toggle display of:
+In order to disable display of:

 1. exit status of your last command
 2. whether or not you are root